The original fema camps in 1942

 Click here to support Brasscheck

-On this day in 1942, the US decided to arrest and imprison all American citizens of Japanese ancestry.
+On February 19, 1942, the US decided to arrest and imprison all American citizens of Japanese ancestry.

 It’s already happened.